COMPLETE ARMENIAN COURSE

 Armenian Mobile Apps

-Mobile apps have become one of the most popular entry points for learning Hungarian in recent years, especially among young people, due to their accessibility on phones.
+Mobile apps have become one of the most popular entry points for learning Armenian in recent years, especially among young people, due to their accessibility on phones.
 These apps allow learners to repeat basic vocabulary on the go, through gamified systems that aim to keep learners engaged to sell them as many ads as possible.
-No one has ever really become fluent in Hungarian by using these apps but they can make daily studying more approachable, especially for people that are not completely sure if they want to commit to a more comprehensive language course.
+No one has ever really become fluent in Armenian by using these apps but they can make daily studying more approachable, especially for people that are not completely sure if they want to commit to a more comprehensive language course.

 Costs: